CS5520Feinberg/a6-v2-group-9/README.md

 - LoginActivity Class (@smanjunath)
   - getUser() -- Returns current FirebaseUser.
 Returns null if no user is set yet
-  - registerUser(String user_email) -- Registers a user with the given email.
+  - registerOrAuthUser(String user_email) -- Registers a user with the given
+    email, or authenticates if they already exist.
 Also sets the current user in LoginActivity as the registered user (i.e. no need to call authenticateUser after calling registerUser).
 Returns void, to get the user use the getUser() method.
   - authenticateUser(String user_email) -- Authenticates user.
 Sets the current
     user in LoginActivity as the registered user.
 Returns void, to get the user use the getUser() method.